Bianca Jackson: 2008–2014

-A DNA paternity test confirms that Ricky is Tiff's father.
-Bianca slowly realises she is in love with him, but her attempt to rekindle their romance is ruined when Ricky announces his engagement to Peggy's daughter Sam (Danniella Westbrook); the latter was also Ricky's ex-wife and Bianca's love rival back in the 1990s.
+A DNA paternity test confirms that Ricky is Tiffany's father.
+Bianca slowly realises she is in love with him, but her attempt to rekindle their romance is ruined when Ricky announces his engagement to Peggy's daughter Sam Mitchell (Danniella Westbrook); the latter was also Ricky's ex-wife and Bianca's love rival back in the 1990s.
 Bianca's quarrel with Sam resurfaces when they fight over Ricky in the pub.
 Bianca soon learns that Sam is evading a prison sentence for being involves in the murder of the pub's former landlord, Den Watts (Leslie Grantham), back in February 2005.
 In turn Bianca reports her whereabouts to the police and Sam is arrested.
 A rift forms between Bianca and Ricky when the truth is revealed.
 However, Bianca's discovery that Sam is cheating on Ricky ends the engagement; Ricky reunites with Bianca in the aftermath.
 Ricky and Bianca soon remarry after he accepts her marriage proposal.
 During the ceremony, Carol arrives and brawls with Bianca until they slowly settle their differences.
-A few months later, Bianca is horrified when her youngest brother Billie dies from alcohol poisoning; she informs Carol, who is distraught over his death.
+A few months later, Bianca is devastated when her youngest brother Billie dies from alcohol poisoning; she informs Carol, who is distraught over his death.
 Carol is later comforted by Billie's friend, Connor Stanley (Arinze Kene), and they begin an affair just as Connor starts dating Whitney at the same time.
 When Bianca discovers the betrayal, she vows to remove Connor from her family's life and attacks Connor; this leaves him hospitalised and she eventually turns herself in to the police, refusing bail.
 Bianca is sentenced to six months imprisonment, but is released just in time for Christmas.
-Bianca is soon is devastated when Pat dies from pancreatic cancer on New Year's Day 2012.
+Bianca is soon devastated when Pat dies from pancreatic cancer on New Year's Day 2012.
 When Bianca discovers Ricky had slept with Mandy Salter (Nicola Stapleton) in her absence, they separate and he leaves Walford.
 Bianca struggles as a single parent and gets into debt.
 She soon steals from a market trader in desperation, but is caught and ends up getting sent back to jail.
-In prison, she passes a hair and beauty course Thereafter she is offered a trial at the salon owned by her aunt-in-law, Tanya Branning (Jo Joyner).
+In prison, she passes a hair and beauty course.
+Thereafter she is offered a trial at the salon owned by her aunt, Tanya Branning (Jo Joyner).
 However, as time goes on, Bianca struggles to cope and breaks down when she is alone.